 These skills are to be developed through learning and teaching in all the KLAs.
 To a large extent, they are embedded in the curriculum content of Literature in English.
-Collaboration, communication, creativity, critical thinking, problem-solving and study skills are in particular nurtured through its delivery.
+Collaboration, communication, creativity, critical thinking, problem solving and self-learning skills are in particular nurtured through its delivery.